Inria-Empenn/spmbasics/README.md

 Using the ```spmbasics.yml``` file,  it is possible to set the  exact environment used during these experiments.

+To be able to run functions of SPM from nipype we need to make sure that MATLAB is reachable.
+To test the setup and connection between Nipype and MATLAB, you may use this ```src/Nipype/nipype_mlab_hello.py``` script.

 <details>
 <summary> <strong> 1.
 Block Design fMRI Preprocessing via Nipype-SPM</strong> </summary>